colehenry/GolfKeyPointDetection/README.md

 ![Tools Menu](images/ToolsMenu.jpg)

-- Turn off show bones.
+- Turn off SHOW BONES.
 Check the Generate Detectron2 box.
 - Input the frame range you digitized (45-210).
-Click “Generate Snapshots”.
+- Click “Generate Snapshots”.
 - Files will be in /documents/ChalkTalk/ml_train folder.
 Should be one JPG and one TXT file for each frame.
 - Bring them all to a common place.
 Ideally a Google drive. (we can talk about these logistics)
 - Run the step above as needed.
 It always names a frame the same so no harm in outputting it over.